 Pediatric Offices Specialty Clinics

 Looking for a pediatric specialty clinic?
 Cook Children's has more than 60 locations across North Texas, because even when your child's diagnosis is complicated, finding the right care should be simple.

 Specialty Clinics Specialty Referrals

-Depending on the type of disease or disorder your child is diagnosed with, they may come to us for a single treatment or, if they require a lifetime of attention, become part of our GREAT Kids family.
-Our Urology/Genitourinary Center doctors specialize in pediatric conditions.
+Depending on the type of disease or disorder your child is diagnosed with, they may come to us for a single treatment or for long-term care.
+Our urology team specializes in pediatric conditions.
 That means they are not only experts in even the most rare conditions and treatments, they also understand the unique requirements for treating those conditions in developing bodies.
 To help you and your child better understand genitourinary issues, we've provided information on some of the most common conditions we see.
 Learn how we diagnose them, what causes them, who gets them, and–most importantly, how our specialists treat them.

 Ambiguous genitalia is often a sign of one of several conditions categorized as a disorder of sex development – often referred to as a DSD.

 Bladder Exstrophy and Epispadias